SEOYUN5/SEOYUN5/README.md

 Hey there! 👋

-I'm Seoyoon Kim, a third-year Computer Engineering student at Hannam University and an aspiring game developer.
+I'm Seoyun Kim, a third-year Computer Engineering student at Hannam University and an aspiring game developer.

 I design and build interactive worlds where code meets creativity.